-In this section, we solve the integral in $\tau$ for the \emph{conventional tokamak} case, while the \emph{spherical tokamak} case will be handled in Section \ref{section_backscattered_E_ST}.
-We begin by exploring in detail the orderings involved in the former case.
+In this section, we solve the integral in $\tau$ for the \emph{small mismatch angle} ordering, while the \emph{large mismatch angle} ordering will be handled in Section \ref{section_backscattered_E_ST}.
+We begin by exploring in detail the orderings involved in the former ordering.
 Once we do this, we then proceed to evaluate the integral in $\tau$ via the method of stationary phase.